What is CXL?

 The great news is that Quarch products designed for PCIe are protocol agnostic and can be used to test any PCIe compliant device.
 This means that our existing range of award winning products can be used for CXL.
 If you have existing Quarch products in your lab then you could repurpose them today!

-The complexity of CXL has some major test challenges for any organisation so if you need help, drop us an email and talk direct to our engineers for help: firstname.lastname@example.org
+The complexity of CXL has some major test challenges for any organisation so if you need help, drop us an email and talk directly to our engineers for help: email@example.com

-For quick intro into useful tests, read on!
+For a quick intro into useful tests, read on!

 Hot-plug and fault injection